SWEG-2016EC-Batch/System32/Ets1214 Sami siraj  nurhussein/Automobile tank.md

- Step 4 : Number of miles =(Fuel capacity of the automobile/Number of miles per gallon).
+ Step 4 : Number of miles =(Fuel capacity of the automobile*Number of miles per gallon).

  Step 5 : Output the number of miles.